tejainece/nosh/README.md

 # nosh
-nosh is a no shit C++ test framework
+nosh is a no shit C++ test framework.
+The best testing framework in the universe.

 # Why write tests with nosh?
 1. What you see is what you get.
 No magic behind your back.